 Kenya at a glance

-Percentage of population living below the poverty line: 50%
+Percentage of population living below the international poverty line: 33.6%

 Number of working donkeys: 1.8 million donkeys

-Together with our partners, we are working to change the attitudes and practices associated with poor welfare, and to promote basic skills such as correct harnessing and handling.
-Establishing community action groups is an important aspect of our partners' work.
-These groups put donkey owners in touch with trained health service providers and allow them to participate in groups savings, support each other in caring for their animals and engage with local authorities.
+Together with our East Africa partners, we work to change communities’ attitudes and practices associated with poor welfare and to promote skills such as correct harnessing and handling.
+Establishing community action groups is an important aspect of this work.
+The groups put donkey owners in touch with trained health service providers and allow them to support each other in caring for their animals, to participate in group saving schemes and to engage with local authorities.

 National Donkey Day

 National Donkey Day is celebrated on 17 May every year, bringing together policy makers, animal health service providers, owners, users and the general public to raise awareness about the importance of donkeys to the community and how best to care for them.

 Below average rainfall has caused a drought in Kenya.
 On Friday 10 February 2017 the Government of Kenya declared the current drought a national disaster.

 We operate in partnership with a variety of organisations to extend the range and impact of our work.